mhvk/baseband/docs/baseband/mark5b/index.rst

 words (16 bytes) followed by a :term:`payload` of 2500 32-bit words (10000
 bytes).
 The header contains a sync word, frame number, and timestamp (accurate to 1 ms), as well as user-specified data; see Sec.
-1 of the `specifications <m5bspec>`_ for details.
+1 of the `design specifications`_ for details.
 The payload supports $2^n$ 1-bit-streams, for $0 \leq n \leq 5$, and the first sample of each stream corresponds precisely to the header time.  |Elementary samples| may be 1 or 2 bits in size, with the latter being stored in two successive bit streams.
-The number of |channels| is equal to the number of bit-streams divided by the number of bits per elementary sample (Baseband currently only supports files where all bit-streams are active).
+The number of
+|channels| is equal to the number of bit-streams divided by the number of bits
+per elementary sample (Baseband currently only supports files where all bit-streams are active).
 Files begin at a header (unlike for Mark 4), and an integer number of frames fit within 1 second.

 The Mark 5B system also outputs files with the active bit-stream mask, number of frames per second, and observational metadata (Sec.
-1.3 of the `specifications <m5bspec>`_).
+1.3 of the `design specifications`_).
 Baseband does not use these files (instead requiring the user specify, for example, the :term:`sample rate`).

 .. _mark5b_usage: